Itera/docker-intro-workshop/dynamic_website/README.md

 - **Create an image from your Dockerfile using the `docker build` command:**
 ```
-docker build --tag values-api .
+docker build --tag flask-api .
 ```

 - **Start a container from the image using the `docker run` command:**
 ```
-docker run --rm --publish 5000:80 values-api
+docker run --rm --publish 5000:5000 flask-api
 ```

 You should now be able to view the website by opening http://localhost:8080 in a browser.

-Can you see the values we got from the API?
+Can you see the value we got from the API?
+Try reloading the page and see if the value changes.